dustproject/dust/README.md

 - Bug fixes and stability improvements.
 - Map extensions beyond the current borders.

-The goal of all changes is to put Dust on the path of autonomy.
+The goal of all changes is to put DUST on the path of autonomy.
 Changes will be communicated in advance and can be followed in this repository.
 The changelog includes a historical log of changes since the mainnet deployment.

-Once the world is sufficiently stable, we will decentralize governance and let Dust stand on its own.
+Once the world is sufficiently stable, we will decentralize governance and let DUST stand on its own.

 ## Repository structure

-This repository includes the core physics contracts of the Dust protocol, a client SDK to extend the functionality of the default Dust browser client, as well as examples for programs (onchain) and apps (browser).
+This repository includes the core physics contracts of the DUST protocol, a client SDK to extend the functionality of the default DUST browser client, as well as examples for programs (onchain) and apps (browser).

 ```
 .
 ├── packages
 │   ├── world              // the core physics contracts
 │   ├── programs           // default programs installed on entities
-│   └── dustkit            // client SDK to built apps in Dust
+│   └── dustkit            // client SDK to built apps in DUST
 └── apps
     ├── dustkit-playground // a playground to iterate on apps with dustkit
     └── player-position    // an example app